Arizona In Home Care Givers On Demand

 Activities of Daily Living

-The activities of daily living (ADLs) are a term used to describe fundamental skills required to independently care for oneself.
+The activities of daily living (ADLs) are a term used to describe fundamental skills required to care for oneself independently.
 These activities include eating, bathing, and mobility[1].
 There are six main activities of daily living:

-2. Dressing – being able to make appropriate clothing decisions and physically dress and undress oneself.
+Dressing – making appropriate clothing decisions and physically dressing and undressing oneself.

-4. Transferring – being able to move oneself from one position to another, such as from a bed to a chair.
+Transferring is the ability to move oneself from one position to another, such as from a bed to a chair.

 The inability to perform certain activities of daily living can help determine an individual’s eligibility for eldercare financial assistance programs.
-Non-medical in-home care services can provide assistance with these activities, allowing seniors to maintain their independence and quality of life.
+Non-medical in-home care services can assist with these activities, allowing seniors to maintain their independence and quality of life.

 Non-Routine Medical Care

 Non-routine medical care is medical care that is not part of an individual’s regular medical care routine.
-This type of care can include physical therapy, occupational therapy, and speech therapy.
-Non-routine medical care is important for seniors and individuals with disabilities because it can improve their quality of life and help them maintain their independence.
+This type of care includes physical, occupational, and speech therapy.
+Non-routine medical care is important for seniors and individuals with disabilities because it can improve their quality of life and help them maintain independence.

 An example of non-medical care related to long-term care is non-medical in-home care services.
-These services provide assistance with activities of daily living and instrumental activities of daily living, allowing seniors to maintain their independence and quality of life while remaining in the comfort of their own homes
+These services assist with activities of daily living and instrumental activities of daily living, allowing seniors to maintain their independence and quality of life while remaining in the comfort of their own homes.

 Non-Routine Medical Care vs. Non-Medical Care: What’s the Difference?

 The term “non-routine medical care” often raises eyebrows.
 After all, it sounds similar to non-medical care.
 However, these two are distinctly different.
-Non-routine medical care refers to health services that are not performed regularly or frequently.
-It could include complex medical procedures like surgery or less frequent procedures like an X-ray or MRI.
-Non-medical care, on the other hand, refers to services that support daily living without necessarily addressing specific medical conditions or needs.
+Non-routine medical care refers to health services not performed regularly or frequently.
+It could include complex medical procedures like surgery or less frequent ones like X-rays or MRIs.
+Non-medical care supports daily living without addressing specific medical conditions or needs.

 Non-Medical Care: An Essential Piece in the Long-Term Care Puzzle